Learn2Reg 2024

 This year's challenge submission is closed.

-Results and winners were announced at our workshop on October 6th, 8 - 12:30 am at MICCAI, take a look at the results here.
+Results and winners were announced at our workshop on October 6th, 8 - 12:30 am at MICCAI, have a look at the detailed results here.

 We are pleased to host the Learn2Reg Challenge again this year in conjunction with the Workshop on Biomedical Image Registration (WBIR) at MICCAI 2024 in Marrakesh!